The Complete Guide to Mardi Gras at the Universal Orlando Resort

 • $120.00 purchase price for $150.00 in food & beverage value (Annual & Seasonal Passholders only)

 These cards work at any Universal owned and operated restaurant and cart as well as the Mardi Gras pop up kiosks and can be used to purchase food, drinks and alcoholic beverages.
 In addition, standard passholder discounts are still being offered.
-Selections include:
+Themed selections include cuisine from countries around the world:

 Mardi Gras Tribute Store